therealmolf/audaio/README.md

 A practical compilation of libraries, case studies, resources, datasets, and research papers revolving around deep learning/machine learning for audio. 🎶🎶🎶
 Reasonable resources you will actually use!

+## Audio ML Landscape Map
+- I will add this very soon!

 ## Datasets
 - [FMA: A Dataset For Music Analysis](https://github.com/mdeff/fma)
 -